 Let’s get back to the good news.

 Here are the nontoxic therapies that work in my experience and data:

-- Clean, Mediterranean Ketogenic Diet – we’re not talking about the bacon-and-cheese Atkins version here, but rather a diet rich in phytonutrients from low carb organic veggies (mostly those that grow above ground) and fruits (berries, lemons, limes); healthy fats (olives and olive oil; macadamia nut oil; avocados, and their oil; nuts, and seeds; virgin coconut and MCT oil, and organic ghee if your body can process it); clean, fresh, and pastured animal protein (wild salmon, poultry, eggs).
+- Clean, Mediterranean Ketogenic Diet – we’re not talking about the Atkins version here, but rather a diet rich in phytonutrients from low carb organic veggies (mostly those that grow above ground) and fruits (berries, lemons, limes); healthy fats (olives and olive oil; macadamia nut oil; avocados, and their oil; nuts, and seeds; virgin coconut and MCT oil, organic ghee/dairy if your body can process it); clean, fresh, and pastured animal protein (wild salmon, poultry, eggs).
 Even super dark organic chocolate (85% or more) is on the menu (great for the immune system).
 Why keto?
 Cancer cells need glucose to grow.
 Healthy cells can adapt to metabolizing healthy fats.
-Eating keto starves cancer while fueling your heathy cells.
+Eating keto starves cancer while fueling your healthy cells.
 It’s been known for a long time, and I will admit I resisted.
 Rice and beans is one of my favorite meals, and morally, I’d like to be vegan.
-It just didn’t do my individual body good.
+It just didn’t work well for my individual body.
 Functional genomics can help you understand what you’re body needs too – what you can and cannot digest, where you have detoxification challenges and what you’ll need (foods and supplements, since our soil is depleted) to stay healthy in a toxic world.
 Curious about healthy keto?
 Ketotarian by Dr. Will Cole is a great place to start.